Guide: How to develop an effective energy procurement strategy

 Why is an energy procurement strategy important?

-At the planning stage, you should focus on gathering and assessing information on tariffs, contracts and elements that can help manage risk.
-Such information not only informs the strategy, but will also provide instructions for the energy suppliers you choose to work with.
+At the planning stage, you should focus on gathering and assessing information on tariffs, contract structures and elements that can help manage risk.
+Such information not only informs strategy, but will also provide useful context for the energy suppliers you choose to work with.

-Although planning is mostly relative to company requirements and energy expenditure, it also allows you to do the following:
+Although planning is mostly related to company requirements and energy expenditure, it also allows you to do the following:

 An energy procurement strategy should evaluate relevant internal company information, its budget requirements, any legislation or policy requirements, and supply and consumption information – more on this later.